Triplany/VAL_protocol/PROTOCOL_FLOW.md

 Immediately after SEND_META, the sender issues a resume query:

 - Sender → RESUME_REQ
-- Receiver decides based on configured resume mode and any existing partial file:
+- Receiver decides based on configured resume mode/policy and any existing partial file:
-  - RESUME_ACTION_START_ZERO: start from offset 0.
+  - START_ZERO: start from offset 0.
-  - RESUME_ACTION_START_OFFSET: resume from existing_size (append mode).
+  - START_OFFSET: resume from existing_size (append mode).
-  - RESUME_ACTION_VERIFY_FIRST: verify trailing window before resuming.
+  - VERIFY_FIRST: verify trailing window before resuming.
+  - SKIP_FILE: receiver will not write this file; sender should skip sending data and proceed to DONE (receiver will ACK DONE).
+  - ABORT_FILE: receiver will not accept this file; sender should abort this file and continue with the next.
 - Receiver → RESUME_RESP: { action, resume_offset, verify_crc, verify_len }

 If action == VERIFY_FIRST: